-And within your request for project costs, you can also include a proportionate contribution towards your core costs or overheads (sometimes called full cost recovery)
+And within your request for project costs, you can also include a proportionate contribution towards your core costs or overheads (sometimes called full cost recovery).

-In addition, we recognise that you may have lost unrestricted income due to coronavirus and that this may reduce your ability to run your project effectively.
+In addition, we recognise that you may have lost unrestricted income due to the coronavirus outbreak and that this may reduce your ability to run your project effectively.
 If you can demonstrate how you have lost income due to coronavirus, then up to 40% of your total request to us can be for core costs.
 For example, if your project costs are £5,000 then you can apply for up to £7,000 in total (£5,000 project costs and £2,000 core costs), but only if you can demonstrate how you have lost income as a direct result of the coronavirus.

 A note on unrestricted grants